 - Staging prayer raises fascinating methodological questions.
 Today, actors report that when a character speaks privately to the audience, or radically shifts his perspective, spectators may pay more attention, in a ‘hot dynamic’ - or they may start laughing or squirming.
 Both responses arise in watching characters pray, both in the acting audience on-stage and the real audience off-stage.
 The question is, was prayer on stage ever felt as real, and what might be the consequences?
 This is the most risky area to research, given the paucity of early modern evidence about audiences.
 I will test whether the theatrical language of advice on prayer can imply stage directions in prayers in plays, and illuminate why these are amongst the most textually unstable elements in editions and productions, then and now.

-In 2018, I will be working on a fresh project: Metaphors at Work.
+From 2018, I will be working on a fresh project: Metaphors at Work in Early Modern England.
 I am actively seeking to recruit MA and PhD students interested in exploring this area.
-The team will explore the question of whether literary techniques influence the working environment.
-Does, for instance, a firm employ the metaphors of the epic, in its accounts of heroic labour, or the revenge tragedy, in its employer/ee relationships?
 I want to gather together a an inter-disciplinary and cross-career group to work on a history of working metaphors, and a contemporary study of how these metaphors facilitate or block progress.
 There is a large and unsatisfied demand for research by doctoral students into the impact of historical literature on contemporary life.

 Cardiff University has two outstanding resources in this area.
 Early English Books Online has a digital copy of every book published between 1473 to 1700.
 Special Collections (SCOLAR) has collections of national significance in physical copies of early modern histories and prescriptive manuals on how to do something (especially leadership, education, horticulture, and manners).
 These have not yet been read through by any researcher, for marginalia and other signs of use.
 I would welcome expressions of interest, at any level, in this project.